ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :arg str key: the desired PDF key.
 Must **exactly** match (case-sensitive) one of the keys contained in :meth:`Document.GetKeysXref`.

-    :rtype: tuple
+    :rtype: Tuple

-    :returns: A tuple (type, value) of strings, where type is one of "xref", "array", "dict", "int", "float", "null", "bool", "name", "string" or "unknown" (should not occur).
+    :returns: A Tuple (string type, string value) of strings, where type is one of "xref", "array", "dict", "int", "float", "null", "bool", "name", "string" or "unknown" (should not occur).
 Independent of "type", the value of the key is **always** formatted as a string -- see the following example -- and (almost always) a faithful reflection of what is stored in the PDF.
 In most cases, the format of the value string also gives a clue about the key type:

     * A "name" always starts with a "/" slash.
     * An "xref" always ends with " 0 R".